feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 });
 ```

-## React `FeatureAppLoader`
+## Placing Feature Apps on a Web Page Using React

+An integrator can use the `FeatureAppLoader` or the `FeatureAppContainer` (both
+from the [`@feature-hub/react`][react-api] package) to place Feature Apps on a
+web page that have been [implemented using
+React][implementing-a-feature-app-using-react].
+Each of them need the
+`FeatureAppManager` singleton instance.

+### React Feature App Loader

-The React `FeatureAppLoader` allows the integrator to load Feature Apps from a
+The `FeatureAppLoader` component allows the integrator to load Feature Apps from
-remote location.
+a remote location.

-### `src`
+#### `src`

-A Feature App can be loaded and rendered by defining a `src` which is the URL to
+A Feature App can be loaded and integrated by defining a `src` which is the URL
-its module bundle:
+to its browser module bundle:

 ```js
 import {FeatureAppLoader} from '@feature-hub/react';